linebender/vello/README.md

 ### Web

-Because we use compute shaders, we cannot run on the [`wgpu`] webgl2 backend.
-A simplified version of the pipeline ran
+Because Vello relies heavily on compute shaders, we rely on the emerging WebGPU standard to run on the web.
+Until browser support becomes widespread, it will probably be necessary to use development versions (Chrome Canary) and explicitly enable WebGPU.
+The following command builds a web version of the demo.

 ```shell
 cargo run -p run-wasm --package crate_name